⚡ Quick answer

 Japan's car auction system is the largest, most organised used vehicle marketplace in the world.
-It auctions more cars per year than any other country, and the documentation it produces — the auction sheet — is trusted by import buyers across 14+ countries as the most reliable form of used vehicle history available anywhere.
-Understanding why Japanese cars flow through auctions rather than direct sales explains why auction sheets are so valuable and why Japanese imports are uniquely verifiable compared to used cars from any other market.
+It auctions more cars per year than any other country, and the documentation it produces — the auction sheet — is trusted by import buyers across 66 countries as the most reliable form of used vehicle history available anywhere.

-The Scale of Japanese Car Auctions
+The scale of Japanese car auctions

 ~7M